pegros/PEG_LIST/help/sfpegActionBarCmp.md

 }
 ```

-    * There is also a way to group multiple logics within a single Apex class,
+There is also a way to group various logic within a single Apex class,
 in which case a “method” parameter can be specified after the class name.
 ```
 {
     "name": "apexMethod", "label": "apexMethod",